 Falls are serious business.
 The Centers for Disease Control and Prevention reports the following statistics about falls:

 - One out of every five falls causes a serious injury, such as head injuries or broken bones.

-- More than 800,000 people a year are hospitalized for injuries they received in a fall, most often due to a head injury or hip fracture.
+- More than 800,000 people a year are hospitalized for injuries they received in a slip and fall, most often due to a head injury or hip fracture.

 - Falls are the most common cause of traumatic brain injuries (TBI).

 Many falls happen in the home, and many of those occur in the older population.
 But other falls happen in public places or places of business, and it’s possible that they could have been prevented with some care or planning.

 A business may be negligent and obligated to compensate an injured person if that business failed to use reasonable precautions to protect its customers from dangerous conditions.
 A dangerous condition could be anything that can cause an individual who is exercising ordinary care to slip or trip and injure themselves.
 Some examples of these:

 - An accumulation of water, ice or snow;

 - A hidden hazard, such as a hole in the ground you couldn’t see.

 When people slip & fall, their instinct is to try to catch themselves, which can mean broken hands, wrists or arms.
 A person who falls on his or her side can easily fracture a hip; landing on the backside can injure the pelvis or spine.
 And any fall creates momentum on the way down, which is why the head can hit the ground so hard.
 Medical treatment and recovery for a head injury can take weeks, months or years, depending on the severity – and even if there was no skin broken or wound visible from the outside.